girubato/girubato.github.io/_pages/cv.md

     * Transformed legacy cost estimation models from VBA into Python, improving efficiency and reproducibility.
     * Developed Selenium-based scripts for automated data retrieval and parsing from the FCC’s broadband data portal.

-* Summer 2021: Physics Research Assistant, UR Fellowship Recipient
+* Summer 2021: Physics Research Assistant
-  * University of Richmond
     * Conducted research into exceptional points in topology, an emerging theory in the field of quantum optics; used Wolfram Language and Mathematica to develop and mathematically model a Hamiltonian that exhibits exceptional topological properties; presented at the 2022 Student Symposium.
     * Authored a comprehensive thesis paper, An Introduction to the Topology of Non-Hermitian Systems and Exceptional Points, using Wolfram Language to create mathematical models and perform data-driven analyses to support research findings.

-* Summer 2019: Physics Research Assistant, UR Fellowship Recipient
+* Summer 2019: Physics Research Assistant
-  * University of Richmond
     * Conducted research into stochastic systems as they pertain to problems in thermal and statistical mechanics; used Wolfram Language and Mathematica to model stochastic braid groups and nonequilibrium fluctuations in molecular motors containing a Brownian ratchet.

 Skills